EnterpriseDB/tpa/INSTALL.md

     export ANSIBLE_HOME=/path/to/ansibledir
 ```

-Now you should be able to run ./utils/ansible and the other scripts in
+Now you should be able to run ./ansible/ansible.
+The following simple
-this repository.
-The following simple tests should succeed if Ansible
-has been installed correctly:
+tests should succeed if Ansible has been installed correctly:

 ```
-    ./utils/ansible localhost -m ping
+    ./ansible/ansible localhost -m ping
-    ./utils/ansible localhost -c ssh -a "id"
+    ./ansible/ansible localhost -c ssh -a "id"
 ```

 [The Ansible installation docs](http://docs.ansible.com/ansible/intro_installation.html)